Published on October 22nd, 2015 | by Ruben0

 Mouth: surprisingly creamy, warm and nutty, with fairly low acidity and just a very soft tangy edge in the background.
 Hazelnuts and almonds.
 Hints of toffee.
 Hazelnuts, almonds and honey coated peanuts.
 A very light hint of olive brine in the end.
 Medium finish.

-Availability: around € 15.
+Availability: around € 20-25.
 Also available in half bottles.
 Check The Whisky Exchange for international shipping.

 Summary: This is a relatively gentle, warm Amontillado.
 Hinting towards Palo Cortado in some respects.
 It shows its Fino heritage but with the sharp edges rounded off, which makes it very easy to like.